OWASP/Go-SCP/src/cryptographic-practices/pseudo-random-generators.md

 ```

 Because [Go's math/rand][1] is a deterministic pseudo-random number generator like
 many others they use a source, called a Seed.
-This Seed is responsible for changing
+This Seed is **solely** responsible for
 the randomness of the deterministic pseudo-random number generator -- if it is known
 or predictable, the same will happen to generated number sequence.